d8corp/innet-server/readme/HOOKS.md

 Returns typed request data from a specific source (params, search, or body).
 When used with the `<dts>` element, provides automatic type inference based on your API schema without manual type definitions.

-**Important:** The hook validates that the component is used in the correct endpoint.
+The hook validates that the component is used in the correct endpoint.
 If you specify an endpoint parameter and use the component in a different endpoint, an error will be thrown at runtime.

 - **Parameters:**
   - `source` - Data source: `'params'` | `'search'` | `'body'`